cbergmiller/bacpypes/README.md

 ## Installation

-This fork ist not uploaded to PIP but you can install it like this:
+This fork ist not uploaded to PyPI but you can install it like this:

 ```cmd
 pip install git+https://github.com/cbegmiller/bacpypes